-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-Once the initial enrollment period of one full month is passed, a member is eligible to change managed care organization (MCO) plans.
-When a member chooses to change from one MCO to another MCO in the same service area, the member or authorized representative (AR) must contact the state-contracted enrollment broker via phone call to 1-800-964-2777.
+Once the initial enrollment period of one full month has passed, a member is eligible to change managed care organization (MCO) plans.
+A member may request a transfer to another MCO in the service area through the state-contracted enrollment broker at any time for any reason.
+Texas Health and Human Services Commission (HHSC) will make only one plan change per month.
+When a member wants to change from one MCO to another MCO in the same service area, the member or authorized representative (AR) must contact the enrollment broker via phone call to 1-800-964-2777.
+If the member calls to change MCO on or before the monthly HHSC MCO enrollment cut-off date, the change will take place on the first day of the next month following the change request.
+If the member calls after the monthly HHSC MCO enrollment cut-off date, the change will take place the first day of the second month following the change request.
+The HHSC MCO enrollment cut-off date is not always on the same day of every month, but it is typically mid-month.

-The member can change MCOs as many times as the member wants, but not more than once per month.
+Examples:

-If the member calls to change the MCO on or before the nHHSC cut-off date, the change will take place on the first day of the next month.
-If the member calls after the HHSC cut-off date, the change will take place the first day of the second month following the change request.
+If the member calls on April 9, the change will likely take place on May 1.

+If the member calls on April 20, the change will likely take place on June 1.
-For more details, see the Uniform Managed Care Manual, Chapter 3.4, Attachment C to the Medicaid Managed Care Member Handbook Required Critical Elements.

-Monthly Plan Changes Report

-Texas Health and Human Services Commission (HHSC) Enrollment Resolution Services (ERS) prepares and sends the Monthly Plan Changes report to Program Support Unit (PSU) staff.
-PSU staff receive a full list; the MCO receives a member-specific report.
+HHSC Enrollment Resolution Services (ERS) prepares and sends a Monthly Plan Changes report to Program Support Unit (PSU) staff.
 The MCO can find the member-specific report located in the Monthly Enrollment (P34) File in TxMedCentral.
 The report gives a list of STAR+PLUS Home and Community Based Services (HCBS) program members who have changed MCOs from the previous month.

-Within five business days of receiving the list, the gaining MCO must request Form H1700-1, Individual Service Plan (Pg.
-1), and Medical Necessity and Level of Care (MN/LOC) Assessment from the losing MCO.
+Within five business days of receiving the list and determining any new members, the gaining MCO must request from the losing MCO all applicable forms and documentation related to the new member, including: all H1700 forms; all H2060 forms; any 1500 forms; the Medical Necessity and Level of Care (MN/LOC) assessment; Form H6516, Community First Choice Assessment; and any prior authorizations, as well as any one-time/lifetime limits that have been met.
 Within five business days of receiving the request, the losing MCO must provide the requested documents to the gaining MCO.
+If the gaining MCO experiences issues obtaining this information, the MCO must notify Managed Care Compliance and Operations (MCCO) staff.

 The gaining MCO is responsible for service delivery from the first day of enrollment.
 Within 14 days of notification of the new member, the gaining MCO must contact the member to discuss services needed by the member.
 Within 30 days of notification of the new member, the gaining MCO must conduct a home visit to assess the member's needs.
+The gaining MCO must provide services and honor authorizations included in the prior individual service plan (ISP) until the new assessment is completed and the gaining MCO is able to complete a new Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, or Form H6516, update the ISP and issue new service authorizations.
+The gaining MCO must allow the member to continue to receive services with his or her existing provider(s) and allow an out-of-network authorization to ensure the member’s condition remains stable and services are consistent to meet the member’s needs.